Influencer Marketing in the US: Things to Know in 2026

 Since then, influencer marketing has only grown, finding new ways to reach potential customers.

 That’s not surprising at all, as social media platforms continue to gain more and more followers.
-Here’s some interesting data from the Hootsuite:
+Here’s some interesting data from the Pew Research Center in 2025:

 This data clearly shows that the US population is rather active on social media.
 The two conclusions brands and companies can make are:

 Sources like Statista prove our thoughts.
-According to it, more marketers allocate their social media budgets towards precisely influencer marketing.
+According to it, in 2025 nearly 12% of respondents devoted more than 50 percent of their marketing budget to influencer marketing.

 Instagram represents the most interest in terms of collaborations.
 It’s evident, as most TV personalities, bloggers, sportspeople, thought leaders, etc., are present and active on this platform.